 By signing up for a class, you agree to hold harmless Disability Partnerships and its affiliates for any injury or accident that may occur as part of our classes or events.

 All bodies are worthy and deserving of a personal yoga practice that connects them to their breath, body, and intention on the path to self-awareness and self-acceptance.
-Join Disability Partnerships with Marka Rodgers, Certified Yoga Instructor #Yoga #Inclusive and #Accessible4All
+Join Disability Partnerships with certified yoga instructors. #Yoga #Inclusive and #Accessible4All

-The class is held once a month, check the calendar for details on dates.
-Join us at 10a.m.
-EST every third Thursday.
+Check the calendar for details on dates.
+Join us at 10 a.m.
+EST.

 Are you looking a fun and virtual opportunity to connect with others in a healthier way?
 Join us for a high energy, fun packed session of adaptive Zumba.
 The classes are funded by a grant from the Adventist Community Partnership Fund and hosted in partnership with Independence Now.
 Classes are FREE and VIRTUAL and designed for persons with limited to no mobility and seniors.